kaminosekai54/traitsZoo-phylogenomic/README.md

 The work flow of the pipeline is the following :

+#Environement
+You need to have several package installed,
+- pandas
+-biopython
+- matplotlib
+- seaborn
+- numpy

+You can also use the ** environement.yml ** provided like that :
+`conda env create -f environment.yml`

+You might need to change the environement name in the yml file to fit your own path.

 # Usage :
 Put your proteom file (fasta format) in the rawData folder.
 The file should start by the species name :